juris-97/GameSnake/README.md

 If the player's snake hits it's tail the game is over </br>
 ![alt text](img/snake_3.PNG "You Loose") </br>

-To win the game snake should eat all appeared apples in the gameboard.
+To win the game snake should eat all appeared apples on the gameboard.
 ![alt text](img/snake_4.PNG "You WIN") </br>